 Yesterday ProFightingFans.com reported that more Strikeforce fighters were making their way over to the UFC, and today the news is no different.

 “Relentless” Roger Bowling (11-3, 4-3 Strikeforce), a seven-fight Strikeforce veteran, tweeted “Looking to make my UFC debut march or April!
 Oh and I’m dropping to 155 as well!”
 Bowling, who has fought at welterweight (170lbs) throughout his pro MMA career, is apparently now making the cut to lightweight, something that those close to him have whispered about for over a year.
+Within a day of the tweet bookmakers started placing odds about who will be his first opponent.
+You can see from this bet365 alternatív link who is the favourite at the moment.

 In his five-plus year pro MMA career, Bowling has faced several notables as he ran off seven straight wins to begin his career, all on the regional MMA scene.